Let's play a game. Count how many apps you use to coordinate with your au pair:

 "I sent you the allergy list… was it in WhatsApp or email?
 Or did I put it in Notes?"

 When information lives in seven different places, it effectively lives nowhere.
 Critical details — like a child's medication schedule or a school's emergency pickup policy — get buried in chat histories.
+And it's not just about finding information once.
+Every time something changes — a new allergy, a different pickup time, updated emergency contacts — you have to remember which app you put the original in, update it there, and hope everyone notices.

 Communication Gaps